 The Committee weighed the achievement of the financial, growth, and strategic objectives discussed above, the contribution of each individual executive related to these objectives, as well as the overall compensation expense necessary to support the Company s incentive compensation program.
 Further, the Committee considered broader market trends and the goal and objective of retaining and motivating a top-tier management team.
-After considering these factors, the Committee approved an aggregate incentive compensation pool for the named executive officers of \$5.0 million to be paid to the named executive officers in accordance with the terms and conditions of the Company s 2006 Incentive Plan (as detailed in the Summary Compensation Table on page 33).
+After considering these factors, the Committee approved an aggregate incentive compensation pool for the named executive officers of \$5.175 million to be paid to the named executive officers in accordance with the terms and conditions of the Company s 2006 Incentive Plan (as detailed in the Summary Compensation Table on page 32).

-With respect to Mr. Conway, the Committee focused on overall Company performance, including: actions taken to improve core earnings by increasing origination volumes; progress made to further the Company s strategic objectives, including the partnership with Blackstone s GSO Capital group; the performance of the Company s loan portfolio; and the retention and motivation of a top-tier management team.
+Once the level of incentive pool funding was established, the Committee then discussed the performance and compensation of each of the named executive officers.
+With respect to Mr. Conway, the Committee focused on overall Company performance, including: actions taken to improve core earnings by increasing origination volumes and managing costs; progress made to further the Company s strategic objectives, including the acquisition of FOC Partners; the performance of the Company s loan portfolio; and the retention and motivation of a top-tier management team.
 With respect to Messrs.
-Schmidt-Fellner, Bray, and McCready, the Committee also considered overall Company performance as well as their critical roles in completing the strategic investment by Franklin Square and the ongoing partnership with Blackstone s GSO Capital.
-With respect to Mr. McAuliffe, the Committee also considered leverage finance origination growth as well as the performance of the loan portfolio.
+Schmidt-Fellner and Bray, the Committee also considered overall Company performance as well as their roles driving efficiencies and providing strategic direction.
+With respect to Messrs.
+McAuliffe and du Four, the Committee also considered leverage finance origination growth as well as the performance of the loan portfolio.
+As a result of the leverage finance organization exceeding planned volume by more than 25%, Messrs.
+McAuliffe and du Four were awarded 2015 incentives at 123% of their targeted award.
 The Committee made its determinations after considering such measures collectively rather than assigning weight to any one objective.